smariotti/Valheim/MusicalEncumbering/Package/README.md

 Yeah, it is, but it's also kinda fun.

 ## Change Log
+v0.1.3
+- Fixed a bug where the tuba music wasn't found when using some mod managers

 v0.1.2
 - Fixed a bug where the tuba music wasn't found when using some mod managers